 Coverage |

-Depends on panel size |
+Depends on panel size and setup |

 Light Intensity and Wavelength Precision